 vxlan basics also cover its major use in extending VLAN across geographically spread Data-Centers. vMotion across data-centres requires us to have the same L2 domain across data-centres and hence this can be easily achieved with the help of VXLAN overlay.

-Related – VXLAN Interview Questions in 2020
+Related – VXLAN Interview Questions

 VXLAN encapsulated Packet Format: